The Unbelievable Story Of A Secret Mission To Destroy Donald Trump

 Ariel, however, said he had been in touch with a Post reporter who told him that the newspaper was keen on the story but had its hands full other political stories and hoped to return to the documents later.

 Bloomberg declined to comment on the matter.
-A spokesperson for the New York Times said, “We do not comment on unpublished reporting as a general rule.”
-The Washington Post did not reply to a call and email seeking comment.
+A spokesperson for the New York Times, which had also been offered the documents, said, “We do not comment on unpublished reporting as a general rule.”
+The Post did not reply to a call and email seeking comment.

 Presented with mounting evidence that the documents were not real, activists who had played a role in their circulation quickly began backpedaling, conceding they seemed more likely than not forgeries.
 Ariel, on the other hand, continued to push.